dennis-best/svg_mixins/README.md

 - Encode images as *base64* and include them inline to reduce the number of header calls.
 Naturally, doing this manually is a chore and would bloat your code with unreadable junk.

 - *Use an icon font* for commonly used icons.
 Since these are monochromatic, this doesn't work for all of your images.
 Unless you use a custom font -- also a trick to maintain -- you're still probably serving more information than you need.
 The markup for this technique is also a bit weird.
-And finally, you navy have to deal with browser support and image fallbacks.
+And finally, you may have to deal with browser support and image fallbacks.

 ##The solution: SVG Mixins!